 This well known variety is a chip shop favourite!
-A popular maincrop potato since the 1960s, Maris Piper is a purple flowered variety that produces good yields with a dry, floury texture.
+A popular maincrop potato since the 1960s, ‘Maris Piper’ is a purple-flowered variety that produces good yields with a dry, floury texture.
 Because of their particularly high dry-matter content, these splendid spuds make excellent chips and the perfect roast potatoes - soft and fluffy inside with a beautifully crisp skin.

 Potato ‘Cara’ proves extremely reliable in almost any soil.
 This resilient maincrop copes well with drought and shows good resistance to eelworm and blight.
 No wonder it’s such a popular choice with allotment growers.
 The oval tubers are particularly uniform, with attractive red eyes and fluffy flesh that makes great jacket potatoes or chips.

-Pink Fir Apple is a heritage variety that dates back to 1850 and is simply unmatchable by modern spuds!
-The knobbly, pink skinned tubers have real character and make an attractive addition to your plate.
+Potato ‘Pink Fir Apple’ is a heritage variety that dates back to 1850 and is simply unmatchable by modern spuds!
+The knobbly, pink-skinned tubers have real character and make an attractive addition to your plate.
 Inside, the waxy flesh is buttery yellow with a distinctive ‘nutty flavour’ that really sets it apart.
 Boil or steam them whole and enjoy with late summer salads.

 Held back for planting later in the season, second cropping potatoes are harvested from autumn to Christmas!
-Potato 'Charlotte' is a very popular variety producing pear shaped, yellow skinned, waxy tubers and creamy yellow flesh of first class flavour.
+Potato 'Charlotte' is a very popular variety producing pear shaped, yellow skinned, waxy tubers and creamy yellow flesh with first class flavour.
 Delicious hot or cold.